aptise/peter_sslers/README.md

 Note that the url is not `/upload` but `/upload/json`

 Both URLS accept the same form, but /upload/json returns json data that is probably more readable.

+there is even an `invoke` script to automate imports~

+	invoke import_letsencrypt_certs_archive --archive-path='/path/to/archive' --server-url-root='http://0.0.0.0:6543'

 ## What happens if multiple certs are available for a domain ?